 About the estate:

-Laurent Vonderheyden now runs this beautiful Margaux estate with conviction and panache.
-The archetype of a refined and well-structured Margaux, Monbrison can rise to the level of a good cru classé, both in terms of refinement and aging potential.
-The wines are fine representatives of the appellation, expressing elegance and definition.
+Laurent Vonderheyden now runs this lovely Margaux estate with conviction and flair.
+The epitome of a refined and well-structured Margaux, Monbrison can rival a good cru classé in terms of both refinement and aging potential.
+The wines are fine examples of the appellation, expressing elegance and clarity.